Nhật Tân Bridge: History and Construction

 The Nhật Tân Bridge project began in March 2009 as part of the expansion of Hanoi’s Ring Road 2, aimed at improving connectivity between the city center and Noi Bai International Airport.
 The initiative was largely financed through a Japanese Official Development Assistance (ODA) loan from Japan International Cooperation Agency (JICA), with additional contributions from the Vietnamese government, totaling approximately VND 13.6 trillion (about US$551 million).

 The contract for the main bridge (Package 1) was awarded to a joint venture comprising Japanese firms Chodai Co., Ltd.,[Nippon Engineering Consultants, IHI Infrastructure Systems, and Sumitomo Mitsui Construction, under the management of PMU 85 of the Vietnamese Ministry of Transport.
 Construction took place from July/October 2009 until December 2014, with the bridge officially opening on 4 January 2015, accompanied by the inauguration of Noi Bai’s Terminal T2 and its connecting six‑lane highway.

 Engineers placed significant emphasis on advanced foundation and superstructure techniques.
 The bridge’s support towers are founded on steel‑pipe sheet‑pile (SPSP) well foundations, used here for the first time in Vietnam, providing both cofferdam function and structural support.
 The superstructure is a composite girder-cable-stayed system, including steel I‑girders and precast concrete deck slabs, with over 14,500 t of steel and 15,900 m³ of concrete.

-The bridge is named after Nhat Tan village, a well-known village (now, also a ward) of Hanoi situated at the southern end of the bridge.
+The bridge is named after Nhat Tan village, a well-known village for its growing of peach blossoms, (now, a ward) of Hanoi situated at the southern end of the bridge.